+The provision of the initiatives and the purchase of new affordable homes will significantly contribute to the health and wellbeing of vulnerable people at risk of homelessness and rough sleeping by providing additional supported accommodation options.

-Risk Description How We Manage It Severity of Risk (RYG) А Actions identified in the Our action plan will be Green Strategy are not delivered monitored through Pentana and an annual review conducted. В There are insufficient resources The priority, objectives and Green to deliver the emerging associated actions have been Strategy established using existing budget and resources. С The priority and objectives The priority and objectives Yellow cannot be achieved within the proposed are very broad and timeframe set. the action plan will contain the detail to deliver the overall Strategy.
+RISK Risk Description How We Manage It Severity of Risk (RAG) Α Actions identified in the Our action plan will be monitored Strategy are not delivered through Pentana and an annual review Green conducted. В There are insufficient resources to deliver the emerging Strategy The priority, objectives and associated actions have been established using existing budget and resources.
+Green

+С The priority and objectives cannot be achieved within the timeframe set.
+The priority and objectives proposed are very broad and the action plan will contain the detail to deliver the Strategy.
 Many actions are existing project/commitments.
 We will monitor the impact of our actions and would develop business cases for any additional funding needed over time.
-D FHSG or similar government funding is not received in 2020/21 or future years The detailed action plan we are developing for the whole Strategy is based on current budgets, which includes FHSG received for three years 2017/18-2019/20.
-We will regularly review our action plan and the staff and other resources needed to deliver it to ensure that the plan is achievable.
-If government homelessness funding ceases we will develop a business case for additional council funding if required.
-Yellow https://democracy.lichfielddc.gov.uk/ieListDocuments.aspx?Cld=143&Mld=1523
+Amber --- -- --- ------- https://democracy.lichfielddc.gov.uk/ieListDocuments.aspx?Cld=143&Mld=192&Ver=4

-Background documents
+Background documents: